Flatbush Avenue–Brooklyn College station: History

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
+As part of a plan to increase accessibility in the New York City Subway, the MTA had planned to install elevators at the Flatbush Avenue–Brooklyn College station by 1995.
 Starting in December 1993, the station was renovated at the cost of $6 million.
 An elevator was installed, and the 1920s-style "Flatbush Avenue" name tablets, containing red backgrounds with blue borders, were restored on both platforms.
-The elevator was closed from July to December 2021.
+The elevator was closed from July to December 2021 for replacement.
 The top and bottom of the platform walls contain a blue solid line with a colorful border trim.
 This results in a tiling scheme with blue tiles that create a wavy pattern that comes farther up whenever there is a "F" tile — which stands for Flatbush — in the station's trimline.

 In December 2020, the MTA announced that it would commission artwork in honor of subway operator Garrett Goble, who died on March 27, 2020, during an arson at the Central Park North–110th Street station.
 The Flatbush Avenue–Brooklyn College station was selected because Goble had used it often while growing up.
 The artwork was ultimately unveiled and installed on May 24, 2021.
+The MTA announced in 2025 that a customer service center would open at the station.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Flatbush and Nostrand Avenues has been proposed next to the existing Brooklyn College subway station.